Flag

 Sanctions

 Tunisia, as a UN member, must support sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established various sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans, with a focus on protecting the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes addressing issues like political conflicts and counter-terrorism, administered by a sanctions committee.
+The UN Security Council has established 31 sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans.
+These measures are designed to be fair and consider the rights of those targeted, with ongoing regimes focusing on political settlements, nuclear non-proliferation, and counter-terrorism.

-The Arab League has imposed sanctions on Syria, including financial restrictions and travel bans on officials, while also maintaining a boycott against Israel to support Palestinians.
-Additionally, the EU has enacted sanctions against individuals in Tunisia responsible for misappropriating state funds, aiming to recover these assets and support the country's democratic development.
+The Arab League has imposed sanctions on Syria, including financial restrictions and travel bans on officials, while also maintaining a boycott against Israel.
+Additionally, the EU has adopted measures against individuals in Tunisia responsible for misappropriating state funds, aiming to recover these assets and support the country's democratic development.

 Bribery & Corruption